Link

 3. Use one laptop per attendant, with video on.
 This will level the meeting and everyone will be able of seeing everybody else’s face.
 This has the psychological effect of making remote people feel in the same room as the rest of the people.

 4. Use headphones with mic.
-This improves the sound you hear and produce quite a lot by reducing ambient sound.
+This improves the sound you hear and produce by reducing ambient sound.

-8. Use visual cues to communicate: raise you hand if you want to talk, show a thumb up to say yes, thumb down to say no. For example: to the question “can you hear me?”, show a thumb up.
+7. Use visual cues to communicate: raise you hand if you want to talk, show a thumb up to say yes, thumb down to say no.

 Tech and Product recurring meetings